DanielJDufour/geowarp/README.md

   // function to reproject [x, y] point from cutline_srs to out_srs
   // required if you specify a cutline and the cutline is a different srs than out_srs,
   cutline_forward: proj4("EPSG:4326", "EPSG:3857").forward,

+  // optional, default is "outside"
+  // cut out the pixels "inside" or "outside" the cutline
+  // in other words, if your cutline_strategy is "inside",
+  // geowarp will set every pixel inside your cutline geometry to out_no_data
+  cutline_strategy: "inside",

   // optional, default is false
   // enable experimental turbocharging via proj-turbo